 Don't assume a security breach won't happen to you.
 According to the IBM 2017 X-Force Index, the average client organization experienced some 54 million security events.
 This suggests you might already have encountered a cyberattack without even knowing about it!

-RedTeam Security Consulting can identify and fix vulnerabilities at their root within your organization.
+RedTeam Security can identify and fix vulnerabilities at their root within your organization.
 With our application, network, physical, and IoT device penetration tests, our team of experts have the suite of defensive tools necessary to secure your business.
 Schedule a consultation to speak directly with one of our security experts about your unique needs.

 The 2017 X-Force Index identified these top indicators of compromise (IOCs):